 Yes, cats can become senile.
 This condition, known as feline cognitive dysfunction or cat dementia, can cause a number of problems that will leave your cat feeling scared and disoriented.
 Her response will be wails, yowls and excessive cat meowing.
 A cat with cognitive dysfunction may also become more irritable, sleep more or have altered sleep cycles, lose coordination, and even on occasion become incontinent.

 A cat with this condition will sometimes get wild-eyed and just go nuts, almost as if she’s hallucinating.
 She’ll cry and yowl loudly, may have bizarre mood swings, her skin may ripple as if even the air hurts her, and she might have sudden fits of grooming herself like crazy, even leading to hair loss.

-Cats rarely show their pain, but sometimes when they’re really hurting, they’ll call out.
+A cat will rarely show pain, but sometimes when she’s really hurting, a cat won’t stop meowing.
 I saw this once when my cat had a urinary tract infection: she ran back and forth to the litterbox and tried to pee, but nothing came out and the effort was so painful she cried.
 (Of course, she went right to the vet after I saw this behavior!)

 Single cats who are very closely bonded with their caretakers are particularly susceptible to loneliness or boredom.
 This kind of constant cat meowing or crying usually starts after you go to bed and continues until you respond or she gets tired of calling out for attention.
-If your cat meows because she’s lonely, these tips from the ASPCA may be helpful.
+If a cat won’t stop meowing because she’s lonely, these tips from the ASPCA may be helpful.
 Or, consider adopting a second cat.

-Tell us: Is your cat meowing all the time?
-Have you found the cause yet?
+Tell us: Cat won’t stop meowing?
+Have you found the cause of all that cat meowing yet?
 Tell us about it in the comments!

 Thumbnail: Photography by Okssi68/Thinkstock.